jphegde/My_TSK/README.md

 # My_TSK
-A collection of forensics command similar to The sleuth kit
+A collection of forensics commands similar to The sleuth kit